victorchan88/rcos-status-updates/fall_2018/week_02.md

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology

-I am very new to all this stuff and I am not sure if I will be able to truly become decent at reactJS in one week.
+I am very new to all this stuff and I am not sure if I will be able to truly become decent at reactJS in 1 week.

 ## Notes